nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

 to clear out that info in case the mouse goes away, you'll probably also need to listen to "mouseout" events on the placeholder div.

-"mouseActiveRadius" specifies how far the mouse can be from an item and still activate it.
+"mouseActiveRadius" specifies how far the mouse can to from an item and still activate it.
 If there are two or more points within this radius, Flot chooses the closest item.
 For bars, the top-most bar (from the latest specified data series) is chosen.